mrpasztoradam/home-assistant.io/source/_integrations/ads.markdown

   type: string
 adsvar_mode:
   required: false
-  description: The name of the variable that sets the new climate mode, use an ENUM or INT variable on the PLC side
+  description: The name of the variable that sets the new climate mode.
+Use an ENUM or INT variable on the PLC side
+  type: string
+adsvar_action:
+  required: false
+  description: The name of the variable that reads the climate action.
+Use an ENUM or INT variable on the PLC side
   type: string
 adsvar_preset:
   required: false